Harispattuwe Ariyawanshalankara

-Harispattuwe Ariyawanshalankara thero (1939 – 2014) was a Buddhist monk in Sri Lanka.
+Ven.
+Harispattuwe Ariyawanshalankara Nayaka Thera (1939–2014) was a Buddhist monk in Sri Lanka.
 He was popular as a pious monk who had delivered great service to both Buddhism and society in Sri Lanka.

 Early life

-He was born in the village of Maruddana as Dharmasena Ariyathilaka, in Kandy in 1939. his father was a businessman named Lamanige Jemis Sinho and his mother was Pathirajage Gunavathi, both from Harsipattuwa.
+He was born in the village of Maruddana as Dharmasena Ariyathilaka, in Kandy on 18 October 1939. his father was a businessman, Lamanige Jemis Sinho, and his mother, Pathirajage Gunavathi, were both from Harsipattuwa.
 His childhood was marked with poverty after the death of his father.
+He received his education at Molagoda School, Nugawela Central College and the Pirivenas, obtaining degrees from the Vidyalankara University and Buddhist and Pali University of Sri Lanka.
+He also obtained a Diploma in Education from the Open University of Sri Lanka.
 He started his career as a teacher and retired in 1975.
-He became a Buddhist monk in Ramanna sect in the year 2000.
+He became a Buddhist monk in Ramanna Nikaya in 2000.
 He obtained a doctorate at the age of 74 from University of Kelaniya.

 Service to Buddhism and society

-He functioned as the chief incumbent of International Vipassana Meditation Center of Colombo for 13 years, through which meditation became popular among the Buddhist laymen.
-He appeared in popular television shows like Doramandalawa in dhamma discussions and delivered many dhamma sermons, which were popular among the people.
-Venerable Harispattuwe Ariyawanshalankara thero was also a philanthropist who had donated money he received for the benefit of the society rather than his own use.
+He functioned as the Chief Incumbent of International Vipassana Meditation Center of Colombo for 13 years, through which meditation became popular among the Buddhist laymen.
+He appeared in popular television shows like Doramandalawa in Dhamma discussions and delivered many Dhamma sermons, which were popular among the people.
+Venerable Harispattuwe Ariyawanshalankara Thera was also a philanthropist who had donated money he received for the benefit of the society rather than his own use.
 He died in 2014.
-The funeral was plainly held and even the money collected for the ceremony was used to construct a house for a needy family as the lastwill of thero before his death.
+The funeral was plainly held and even the money collected for the ceremony was used to construct a house for a needy family as the last will of Thera before his death.
 He was also the chairman of Temperance Movement of Sri Lanka and has written several books on Buddhism.